sojicode/my-todo-app/README.md

 Additionally, I set up a new firebase account and created a new firebase project.
 (extra credit 1) https://todo-app-95057.firebaseapp.com/
+(extra credit 2) I created a remove button and it removes the list items that you clicked.

 # TodoApp